Tiny Houses Sale

 It’s safe to say that due to it’s uncertain nature of where to put the tiny home, that it’s value will not appreciate to the level of a conventional house.

-It is even possible that a tiny home’s resale value will stay the same, or even depreciate, depending on several factors, such as quality, size, amenities, and location.
+It is even possible that a tiny houses sale or resale value will stay the same, or even depreciate, depending on several factors, such as quality, size, amenities, and location.

 I suggest that if you are seriously considering buying a tiny house, do your research.
 Go online, and learn what you can.
 There are many articles, and videos on youtube about tiny homes.